cabal-club/cable/readme.md

 than holding on to the request in anticipation of perhaps seeing the requested hashes in the future.

-Responders MAY return the data for any subset of the requested hashes (including none).

 ##### 6.2.2.3 Cancel Request

-Indicates a desire to conclude a given `req_id` and stop receiving responses for that request.
+Conclude a given `req_id` and stop receiving responses for that request.

-This request can be used to terminated other, long-lived requests.
+This request can be used to terminated previously sent, long-lived requests.

 field        | type                | desc
 -------------|---------------------|-------------------------------------
-`cancel_id`  | `varint`            | The Request ID (`req_id`) of the request to be cancelled
+`cancel_id`  | `varint`            | the `req_id` of the request to be cancelled

-Receiving this request indicates that any further responses sent back with a `req_id` matching the given `cancel_id` are likely to be discarded.
+Receiving this request indicates that any further responses sent back with a `req_id` matching the given `cancel_id` will be ignored and discarded.

-Its `msg_type` MUST be set to `3`.
+`msg_type` MUST be set to `3`.

-Its `cancel_id` SHOULD be set to the Request ID (`req_id`) of the request to be cancelled.
+`cancel_id` MUST be set to the `req_id` of the request to be cancelled.

-No response to this message is expected.
+There MUST NOT be any responses to this request.

-Like any other request, this request MUST have its own unique `req_id` in order to function as intended. `cancel_id` is used to set the Request ID to cancel, not its `req_id`.
+Like any other request, this request MUST have its own unique `req_id` in order to function as intended. `cancel_id` is used to set the request identifier to cancel, not the `req_id`.

-A peer receiving a Cancel Request SHOULD forward it along the same route, to the same peers as the original request, so that all peers involved in the request are notified.
-This request's `ttl` SHOULD be ignored, in order to ensure all original recipients of the original request are reached.
+A peer receiving a Cancel Request MUST forward it along the same route and peers it forwarded the original message with `req_id==cancel_id`, to the same peers as the original request, so that all peers who know of the original request are notified.
+This request's `ttl` MUST be ignored, in order to ensure all original recipients of the original request are reached.

 ##### 6.2.2.4 Channel Time Range Request

-Request chat messages and chat message deletions written to a channel between a start and end time.
+Request chat messages and chat message deletions written to a channel between a start and end time, optionally subscribing to future chat messages.

 field          | type               | desc
 ---------------|--------------------|----------------------------
-`channel_len`  | `varint`           | length of the channel's name, in bytes `channel`      | `u8[channel_len] ` | channel name as a string of text (UTF-8)
+`channel_len`  | `varint`           | length of the channel's name, in bytes `channel`      | `u8[channel_len] ` | channel name, as a UTF-8 string
 `time_start`   | `varint`           | seconds since UNIX Epoch
 `time_end`     | `varint`           | seconds since UNIX Epoch
 `limit`        | `varint`           | maximum number of hashes to return

-Its `msg_type` MUST be set to `4`.
+`msg_type` MUST be set to `4`.

-This request returns 0 or more Hash Response messages.
+A responder receiving this request MUST respond with 1 or more Hash Response messages.

-Restrictions on channel names are defined above.
+`time_start` is the post with the oldest timestamp the requestor is interested in; `time_end` is the newest.

 A responder SHOULD include the hashes of all known `post/text` and `post/delete` posts made to a channel between `time_start` and `time_end`.
-`time_start` is the post with the oldest timestamp one is interested in, `time_end` is the newest.

-If `time_end` is 0, request all chat messages since `time_start` and respond with more posts as they arrive, up to `limit` number of posts.
+A `time_end` of 0 MUST be understood as a request to keep this request alive even after all known hashes in the range `time_start` to `now()` are provided, and continue to receive any new chat messages that the responder learns of in the future, so long as this request is still alive.

-A responding client is RECOMMENDED to respond with all known chat messages within the requested time range, though they may desire not to in certain circumstances, particularly if a channel has a very long history and the responding client lacks sufficient resources at the time to return thousands or hundreds of thousands of chat message hashes.
+Responding clients SHOULD respond with all known chat messages within the requested time range, though they may desire not to in certain circumstances, particularly if a channel has a very long history and the responding client lacks sufficient resources at the time to return thousands or hundreds of thousands of chat message hashes.

-A `limit` of 0 indicates a desire to receive an unlimited number of hashes.
+A `limit` of 0 MUST be understood as having no maximum on the number of hashes the requestor wishes to receive.

 ##### 6.2.2.5 Channel State Request

-Request posts that describe the current state of a channel and its users, and optionally subscribe to future state changes.
+Request posts that describe the current state of a channel and its members, and optionally subscribe to future state changes.

 field          | type               | desc